 In August 2018, the State Council of Higher Education (SCHEV) conducted a routine review of VIU, as occurs with other similar institutions in the Commonwealth on a periodic basis.
 Following new SCHEV procedures, the March 18-19, 2019 meeting discussed the audit report and its findings with the wider Council.

-At present, there is no formal action pending against VIU.
-VIU is working with legal counsel to ensure compliance with all state laws and regulations.
-Prior to the March 18-19 meeting, VIU submitted a response to the findings, and will continue to work with SCHEV to address issues identified in their audit report.
-THIS PROCESS WILL NOT AFFECT THE ONGOING OPERATIONS OF THE UNIVERSITY.
+VIU actively worked with legal counsel to ensure compliance with all state laws and regulations.
+Prior to the March 18-19 meeting, VIU submitted a response to the findings, and continued to work to address issues identified in their audit report.
+This process did not affect the continued operations of the university.

 - What is VIU doing to ensure compliance?